As Ukraine war rages, Israel grapples with fate of oligarchs

 Lior Haiat, spokesman for Israel’s Foreign Ministry, said the government has formed a special inter-ministerial committee to study the sanctions issue.
 The fate of affected oligarchs is a central part of that mission.

+On Monday, Lapid said the ministry was working with other government bodies, including Israel’s Central Bank, to make sure tycoons do not use the country to avert sanctions.

-In the meantime, Foreign Minister Yair Lapid has already advised his colleagues to keep their distance from the oligarchs.
+Lapid also has advised his colleagues to keep their distance from the oligarchs.

 “You have to be very careful because those guys have connections and they can call you on the phone and ask you for things,” Lapid recently told the Cabinet.
 “Don’t commit to anything because it could cause diplomatic damage.
 Say you can’t help them and give them the number of the Foreign Ministry.”